synfonaut/Open-Directory/README.md

 * how to do ownership? want collaboration but maybe need some kind of approval system. don't like my resource?
 1-click fork

-* MAP isn't a perfect fit for api because create shouldn't be able to DELETE a key
+* MAP isn't a perfect fit for api because you shouldn't be able to DELETE a key on creation

+* will Bottle be able to handle including BCAT protocols in <script> tags for 100kb > javascript (like React)

 suggestions

 * bitdb would be nice to just say "give me OP_RETURN string array" in addition to s1,s2,s3,s4,s5—useful for variable length protocols like MAP

 * on-chain planaria... end up doing similar "state processing" code to bring "objects" up to date, planarium.js?
+ * could be like a planaria state machine transformer, but embedded in a bitcoin tx, so everything is still onchain
+ * in addition to {"r": {"f": ...}} could do bit:// protocol transformations? run it through MAP in-chain protocol to convert s1/s2/s3/s3 to key/values

 * bitdb would be nice to have easy way to debug jq/re-run query over and over (ctrl+enter)